Quite a Common Fairy: In Neverland

 In between that scenario, Hook noticed that David is poisoned with the Dreamshade and that he should tell Mary Margaret, but David thinks that he can use the pixie dust to save himself.
 Hook guesses David has days, weeks at most to survive.

 Meanwhile, in another part of the island, Peter Pan wakes Henry up for target practice, and uses Felix as a guinea pig by placing an apple on his head, instructing Henry to aim a poisoned arrow at it, stating that as long as Henry trusts himself, Felix won't be hurt.
 At the last second Henry turns the arrow on Pan, who captures it before it can hit him.
 Henry tells Pan that he is growing tired of being in Neverland, but Pan tells him he's been waiting for him even since before he was born because Henry is the only person who believes in magic, which is dying in other worlds because there is no belief.
 Henry can bring the magic back by becoming the new Savior.
-Henry notes that Emma is the Savior, but Pan says maybe having him made her so, as Henry is the rare product of light and dark (the lineage being Snow White and Rumplestiltskin).
+Henry notes that Emma is the Savior, but Pan says maybe having him made her so, as Henry is the rare product of light and dark (the lineage being Snow White and Rumplestiltskin as he is their grandson).
 He gives him something that will show Henry he is the one they've been waiting for.
 Henry tosses the paper aside, but moments later picks it up and discovers an exact portrait of himself.